normanboettcher/sentiment_analysis/metrics/Readme.md

 - How long did it take the process of preprocessing the review?
 - How many resources (CPU, Memory) was consumed by each pod?
 - What is the average response time?
-- What is the average review length send by the users?
+- What is the average review length ?

 Some metrics are delivered as a standard, but some other must be implemented by ourselfs.

+### Work with the prometheus_client

+TBC